NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_hp_rtu.md

 The HP-RTU measure demonstrates between 19 and 28 million metric tons (MMT) of greenhouse gas emissions avoided for the three grid electricity scenarios presented, as well as 13 MMT of greenhouse gas emissions avoided for on-site natural gas consumption.

 # Acknowledgments
-The authors would like to acknowledge the valuable guidance and input provided by Ryan Meyer, Jon Winkler, Shanti Pless, and Long Engineering.
+The authors would like to acknowledge the valuable guidance and input provided by Ryan Meyer, Jon Winkler, Shanti Pless, and LONG Building Technologies.

 # 1. Introduction
 This documentation covers “Heat Pump Rooftop Unit” upgrade methodology and briefly discusses key results.
 Results can be accessed on the ComStock™ data lake at “[end-use-load-profiles-for-us-building-stock](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock%2F)” or via the Data Viewer at [comstock.nrel.gov.](https://comstock.nrel.gov)